Decision Support for Rainwater and Stormwater Harvesting - Sweden Water Research

 When is it sustainable to recycle rainwater and stormwater, and according to whom?
 And is it appropriate to flush toilets or water lawns with clean drinking water?

-Rainwater from roofs, as well as stormwater in general, can be considered as technical water that could be utilised on a larger scale and for various purposes, and several systems are available on the market.
-Increased rainwater harvesting could also potentially delay the need for capacity-boosting measures in stormwater systems.
-Reducing the load on both drinking water and stormwater networks could be a significant benefit for water and sewerage organisations, but this often falls outside their mandate and control, as property owners are responsible for the costs and implementation.
+Rainwater from roofs, as well as stormwater in general, is technically water that could be utilised on a larger scale and for various purposes, and different systems are available on the market.
+Increased rainwater harvesting could also mean that capacity-enhancing measures in stormwater systems can be postponed.
+Reducing the load on drinking water and stormwater networks can be a major benefit for water utilities, but it often falls outside their mandate and control, as property owners must bear the costs and efforts involved.

 • Illustrating the Sustainability of Different Recirculation Systems and Providing Insight into How Water and Sewerage Organisations and Property Owners/Developers Value Different Criteria